Lucasc-99/PackNet-Continual-Learning/README.md

-A more generalized re-implementation of the PackNet Continual learning method
+A generalized re-implementation of the PackNet Continual learning method

 (PyTorch and Python 3+)